irisguanhong/irisguanhong.github.io/_posts/2017-05-7- The Psychology of Attitude Change and Social Influence.md

 ---
 layout: post
-title:  Notes - The Psychology of Attitude Change and Social Influence
+title:  Memo of The Psychology of Attitude Change and Social Influence
 featured: true
 author: Iris
-image: /images/posts/roon.jpg
+image: /images/posts/170507-1.gif

 ---
 Takeaways of Reading *The Psychology of Attitude Change and Social Influence*